GOING OUT OF TOWN FOR SPRING BREAK?

 ARE YOU COVERED WHEN YOU RENT A CAR?

-It gets a bit more complicated if YOU are injured in an accident while you are driving a rental car, particularly if the other driver is at fault and is uninsured or underinsured.
+It gets a bit more complicated if YOU are injured in a car accident while you are driving a rental car, particularly if the other driver is at fault and is uninsured or underinsured.

-If you are ever in an accident while driving a rental car or a passenger in a rental car in MN, please call our office and a lawyer will explain your rights to you.
+If you are ever in an accident while driving a rental car or a passenger in a rental car in MN, please call our office and an attorney will explain your rights to you.
 We will provide you with a free consultation, answer your questions and advise you on how to proceed.
 The primary focus of our lawyers when dealing with rental car cases or other accidents is to get injured people full compensation for their injuries.